-At First State Super, members can choose to put their super (or part of it) into one of two pre-mixed socially responsible investment funds in addition to or instead of our existing pre-mixed options.
-Here’s how we choose which investments to include for our SRI options – and which ones to avoid.
+At First State Super, members can choose to put their super (or part of it) into one of two pre-mixed socially responsible investment funds.
+Here’s how we choose which investments to include – and which ones to avoid.

 The second step is known as ‘positive screening,’ and to put it simply, that means identifying investments that get a gold star in the social stakes.